mosaicnetworks/monetd/docs/monetcli.md

 Use "monetcli keys [command] --help" for more information about a command.
 ```

 The generate command generates a new key pair.
-You either need to use the \-\-passfile option or enter a pass phrase when prompted by the application.
+You either need to use the `--passfile option` or enter a pass phrase when prompted by the application.
 ```bash
 $ monetcli keys generate keys.json
 Passphrase: